 — Merli V. Guerra

 Roots and World Music

 Atwood’s, the beloved Cambridge roots music venue, is joining the list of local clubs presenting online content while their physical doors are closed.
-There will be a visit with the ever loquacious Jon Langford on May 24.
 Be sure to request a password in advance from the Atwood’s Facebook page.

 — Noah Schaffer

 Music for Sheltering in Place